The key to the system is reliability and speed.

-PFlow M Series Helps Keep the Beer Flowing at Dolphin Stadium
+PFlow M Series Keeps the Beer Flowing at Dolphin Stadium

 Enjoying NFL football live at the stadium with a couple of cold beers is a tradition as old as the league itself.
 As such, one of the key elements to the infrastructure portion of a substantial upgrade to Dolphin Stadium, was a new stadium-wide storage and distribution system for draft beer.
 A series of material lifts, known in the industry as vertical reciprocating conveyors (VRCs), from PFlow was integral to the innovative new system.

 Since the stadium opened in 1987 beer was transported with manual carts from beer trucks to storage coolers and, on game day, to the 40 plus beer kiosks around the stadium.
 Runners with the carts crisscrossed the stadium the entire game, changing out kegs while people waited in line.
 In 1993 the Florida Marlins began playing their 81-game spring and summer home baseball schedule at the stadium, increasing considerably the number of annual events and the volume of beer consumed.